zucchinidev/go-ddd-k8s/README.md

-I like the idea of the dev team give the ops team a sort of blueprint of the project, so they can run it the way they want to.
+I like the idea of the dev team gives the ops team a sort of blueprint of the project, so they can run it the way they want to.
+Let's talk about the project structure with this in mind.

 ## Project Structure